gavinlyonsrepo/ST7735_TFT_RPI/README.md

 1. Next step is to test TFT and installed library with the main.cpp test file.
 Wire up your TFT.
-Next enter the example folder and run the makefile in THAT folder, This second makefile builds the examples file using the just installed library. and creates a test exe file in "bin".
+Next enter the example folder and run the makefile in THAT folder, This second makefile builds the examples file using the just installed library, and creates a test exe file in "bin".
 Be sure to use "sudo" as the bcm2835 requires root permissions by default [ see here for more details on that](http://www.airspayce.com/mikem/bcm2835/) you should now see the test routines in that file running on TFT.